 It’s imperative that the email tool you select has good deliverability, otherwise all your efforts leading up to sending your campaign will have been for nothing.

 We’ve been tracking the deliverability of the providers we review for a number of years.
-Overall, MailerLite does better than Mailchimp, though an odd fluctuation in MailerLite’s scores in our Feb 2020 tests has brought down the average.
+Overall, MailerLite does better than Mailchimp, winning first place in a number of our tests, including the most recent one.

 Winner: MailerLite secures the point for this round!
 6-4 to MailerLite.